Theresa is the author of a book on essential oils and has been an advocate for alternative health therapies for 10 years.

-Aside from cooking, rosemary oil is also useful on babies in improving the circulatory and digestive system, improved sleeping habits, and general skin care.
+Aside from cooking, rosemary oil is also useful for babies in improving the circulatory and digestive system, improved sleeping habits, and general skin care.

 Choosing Oil According to Baby's Age

-Age is another crucial determiner in the type of essential oil you use on your baby.
-Since different types of oils have different natural chemical concentrations, you have to take that extra amount of research to choose one that is safest for your baby.
+Age is another crucial determiner of the type of essential oil you use on your baby.
+Since different types of oils have different natural chemical concentrations, you have to do that extra amount of research to choose one that is safest for your baby.

 Some examples of essential oils that suit different age ranges for babies include:

-- For 2 months and below: Essential oil choices include German or Roman chamomile, dill, yarrow, and lavender.
+- For two months and below: Essential oil choices include German or Roman chamomile, dill, yarrow, and lavender.

-- For 2 to 6 months: Essential oil choices include neroli, coriander, and mandarin.
+- For two to six months: Essential oil choices include neroli, coriander, and mandarin.

-- For 6 to 12 months: Essential oil choices include tea tree, grapefruit, aniseed, and calendula.
+- For six to 12 months: Essential oil choices include tea tree, grapefruit, aniseed, and calendula.

 Additional Safety Tips

 To avoid complications or contra-indications from using essential oils on your baby, be advised of the following safety measures: